satcar77/tech-interview-problems/README.md

 ### Medium
 310. The number 6174 is known as Kaprekar's contant, after the mathematician who discovered an associated property: for all four-digit numbers with at least two distinct digits, repeatedly applying a simple procedure eventually results in this value.
 The procedure is as follows:
+- For a given input x, create two new numbers that consist of the digits in x in ascending and descending order.
+- Subtract the smaller number from the larger number.
 For example, this algorithm terminates in three steps when starting from 1234:
+- 4321 - 1234 = 3087

+- 8730 - 0378 = 8352

+- 8532 - 2358 = 6174

 ### Hard
 311. Connect 4 is a game where opponents take turns dropping red or black discs into a 7 x 6 vertically suspended grid.
 The game ends either when one player creates a line of four consecutive discs of their color (horizontally, vertically, or diagonally), or when there are no more spots left in the grid.